mannd/epcalipers-windows/README.md

 ## Note
 The rest of the README for now just duplicates the version 2 README.
-It does NOT reflect the version 3 functionality.
+It does NOT necessarily reflect the version 3 functionality.

 ## Description
 This is the Microsoft Windows™ version of EP Calipers.